What to do if your dog has a seizure.

 Some illness such as; liver disease, kidney failure, brain tumours, epilepsy, anaemia, both high and low blood pressure and diabetes.
 Diabetic chihuahuas may experience hypoglycaemic seizures if their insulin is poorly controlled.

 Chihuahuas and other breeds that have been miniaturised by the selective breeding of runts can suffer with hydrocephalus (water on the brain) and hypoglycemia (low blood sugar).
+You can read more about the health issues of tiny chihuahuas in the article.

 If your chihuahua is having regular seizures this is know as epilepsy.
 If the epilepsy is the result of an illness, then it is called secondary epilepsy.
 However, if there is no known cause then you may hear the vet refer to it as idiopathic epilepsy or primary epilepsy.